-However, there were no additional details on the methodologies, calculations and assumptions applied (or intended) to calculate quantitative benefits, which represents a weakness in the overall disclosure practices.
+However, there are no additional details on the methodologies, calculations and assumptions applied (or intended) to calculate quantitative benefits, which represents a weakness in the overall disclosure practices.

-Finally, the government received a second party opinion from an external provider (Sustainalytics) that provides confirmation that the green bond framework is aligned with the GBP and that eligible project categories financed by the green bond proceeds will have a positive environmental impact.
+Finally, the government received a second party opinion from an external provider (Sustainalytics) in 2016 that provides confirmation that the green bond framework is aligned with the GBP and that eligible project categories financed by the green bond proceeds will have a positive environmental impact.
+This was followed up by an annual compliance review by the same external provider in December 2017.

-Factor 3: Disclosure on the Use of Proceeds Yes No Description of green projects, including portfolio level descriptions, actual or intended • Adequacy of funding and/or strategies to complete projects • Quantitative and/or qualitative descriptions for targeted environmental results • Methods and criteria, both quantitative and qualitative, for calculating performance against targeted environmental results • Issuer relies on external assurances: Second Party reviews, audits and/or third party certfications • Factor Score 2
+Factor 3: Disclosure on the Use of Proceeds Yes No Description of green projects, including portfolio level descriptions, actual or intended • Adequacy of funding and/or strategies to complete projects • Quantitative and/or qualitative descriptions for targeted environmental results • Methods and criteria, both quantitative and qualitative, for calculating performance against targeted environmental results • Issuer relies on external assurances: Second Party reviews, audits and/or third party certifications ٠ Factor Score 2